Semantic Erosion

 "@type": "Answer",

-"text": "Metadata Expressionism reduces Semantic Erosion by stabilizing terminology, authorship declarations, registry identifiers, and structured documentation across AI-indexed environments."
+"text": "Metadata Expressionism addresses Semantic Erosion by stabilizing terminology, authorship declarations, registry identifiers, and structured semantic infrastructure across AI-indexed environments."

 }